mozilla/sep315/solutions/02-alert-writing.md

 ![Solution 2](img/solution_2-1.png)

-If successful you will see your alert surface in the WebUI.
+If successful you will see your alert surface in the MozDef Alert WebUI and in Kibana's alert index (in "Discover").